Sexual Diversity Museum: Closure and reopening

 Due to a complaint from state deputy Gil Diniz (PL) about alleged irregularities in the contract between the Secretariat of Culture of the State of São Paulo and the Odeon Institute to manage the venue housing the museum, the State Court of Justice announced the suspension of said contract.
-As a result, the museum announced its closure on April 29, 2022.
+As a result, the museum announced its closure on 29 April 2022.

-On August 31, 2022, the São Paulo court ordered the reopening of the museum after overturning the April decision as a result of the appeal filed by the state government.
+On 31 August 2022, the São Paulo court ordered the reopening of the museum after overturning the April decision as a result of the appeal filed by the state government.
 The Museum of Sexual Diversity officially reopened on September 2 with the exhibition "Duo Drag".
 On December 28 of the same year, the start of the museum's expansion works was announced, which will increase its area from 100 m² to 540 m² with a total investment of 5 million reais.

 The museum

-The museum is located at República Metro Station.
+The museum is located near the República Metro Station.
 It is a non-profit social organization linked to the Gender and Ethnic Cultural Advisory Office of the São Paulo Department of Culture.
-It was created with the aim of preserving the social, political, and cultural heritage of the LGBT community in Brazil.
+It was created to preserve the social, political, and cultural heritage of the LGBT community in Brazil.
 It presents material and immaterial references about the LGBT trajectory.
 It seeks to raise public awareness about the importance of respecting and valuing sexual diversity.
 Its exhibitions are temporary and very dynamic, including exhibitions such as “LGBT Representations in Brazilian Music” held on October 8 and 15, 2016, relating MPB and sexual diversity, and “Caio Mon Amour”, created in honor of the 20th anniversary of the death of writer Caio Fernando Abreu, aiming to spread the importance of reinforcing the existence of well-known homosexual authors in literature.